crystal-lang/crystal/_gitbook/syntax_and_semantics/macro_methods.md

   def length; end

   # Similar to String#lines,
-  # but returns an ArrayLiteral of StringLiteral
+  # but returns an ArrayLiteral of StringLiteral.
   def lines; end

   # Similar to String#split(divider),